liamnewmarch/liamnewmarch.co.uk/README.md

 - [Sass][sass]
 - [Node/npm][node]
 - [Grunt][grunt]
-- [Bower][bower]

-Jekyll and Sass can both be installed as Ruby gems, npm is installed alongside Node.js, and Grunt and Bower can be installed via npm.
+Jekyll and Sass can both be installed as Ruby gems, npm is installed alongside Node.js and Grunt can be installed via npm.

 ### Setup